-Citus has 3 different executor types - real time, task tracker and router.
-The first two are better suited for larger SELECT queries while the router executor is useful for handling simple key-value lookups and INSERT, UPDATE, and DELETE queries.
-We briefly discuss the executors below.
+Citus has two executor types - real time and task tracker.
+The former is useful for handling simple key-value lookups and INSERT, UPDATE, and DELETE queries, while the task tracker is better suited for larger SELECT queries.

-15.2.1 Real-time Executor
+12.2.1 Real-time Executor